 How to manage inappropriate urination in cats

 Inappropriate urination is a term that describes the common but undesirable feline behaviour of urinating outside of the litter tray.
 Cats urinate for two distinct purposes: to empty their bladder when it is full, and to “mark“ or define their territory, also known as spraying.
-Generally, cats will urinate in their litter tray, but sometimes a cat will urinate outside of the litter tray to a point where it gets out of hand and becomes problematic for the owner.
+Generally, cats are clean creatures who usually prefer to urinate in their litter tray, and inappropriate urination is a sign there is either a medical or behavioural issue that needs to be addressed.

-In some cases, there is an underlying medical condition that causes changes in urinary behaviours.
-This is often an issue involving the urinary tract but sometimes a systemic disease is responsible.
-In other cases, there is a behavioural cause for a cat’s inappropriate urination.
-Cats are frequently stressed by various social and environmental conditions, and this can manifest as excessive urine marking or spraying in undesirable locations.
+When there are no abnormalities on initial assessment and workup of an inappropriately urinating cat, there may be a behavioural cause for a cat’s inappropriate urination.
+Cats can be frequently stressed by various social and environmental changes to their lifestyle and routines, and this can manifest as excessive urine marking or spraying in undesirable locations.

-It is important to consult your vet if your cat’s urinary habits suddenly change – for example, he or she house-soils or urinates more or less than usual – because any underlying disease behind these behaviours could have serious consequences.
-If there is no medical problem, there is usually a behavioural issue, such as an aversion to the litter box, a preference for urinating in a specific place, or a conflict with another cat or other stressful situation.
+It is important to consult your vet if your cat’s urinary habits suddenly change because some underlying diseases behind these behaviours could have serious consequences and may even constitute an emergency if there is a urinary blockage.
+If there is no medical problem, there is usually a behavioural component driving the change, which could include aversion to the litter box, a preference for urinating in a specific place, or a conflict with another cat or other stressful situation.
 Treatment will be directed at the underlying cause and may entail medical and/or behavioural interventions.
 These may entail anti-anxiety medication, improving the litter tray hygiene and/or minimising stressors in the home.

 Continue reading below to learn more about inappropriate urination in cats or jump ahead to: